pcourant/ArgentBank/README.md

 ```

 Then, launch the app
 ```console
 pnpm dev
 ```

 Finally, open your local browser on : [http://localhost:3000/](http://localhost:3000/)

-For the API data, install and launch the Back-end app on port 3001 [here](https://github.com/pcourant/Project-10-Bank-API)
+For the API data, install and launch the [back-end app](https://github.com/pcourant/Project-10-Bank-API) on port 3001 :
 ```console
 nvm use 12
 git clone https://github.com/pcourant/Project-10-Bank-API.git argentbank_backend